• Skip to primary navigation

 • Add it as the filling to sweet custard tarts

-• Pour it over your favourite fruit streusel, crumble or cake.
+• Pour it over your favourite fruit streusel, apple crumble bars or dessert cake.

 An overhead shot of homemade custard powder.